Showing posts with label Mormon doctrine. Show all posts

 The only thing that Ezekiel recorded on to the stick was the phrase, "For Joseph, the stick of Ephraim and all the house of Israel, his companions."
 (Ezekiel 37:16) That was all that God had told Ezekiel to write on the stick.
 Therefore, Mormons are wrong when they assert that the Book of Mormon was what was written on the stick by the prophet.

 In context, the Jewish people asked Ezekiel, ‘Wilt thou not show us what thou meanest by these?’
 (Ezekiel 37:18).
-The joining of the two sticks represents the divided state of Israel (the northern kingdoms of Israel and the southern kingdoms which constitute the nation of Judah).
+The joining of the two sticks represents the divided state of Israel.
+The northern kingdoms and the southern kingdoms constitute the nation of Judah.
 It is about them being reunited again (Ezekiel 37:21-22).
-The two sticks do not represent the union of two different books.
+The two sticks represent the union of two kingdoms, not two different religious books.